,

 Human and AI collaboration concept representing Fujitsu AI platform philosophy

-Fujitsu CEO Takahito Tokita emphasized that the goal is not replacing humans with AI.
+Fujitsu CEO Takahito Tokita put it plainly.
 “The key point of using AI is not to automate everything, but to augment human capabilities,” he said.
 “A big challenge that next-era leaders must deal with will be how we can develop human capabilities, and how we can make people and AI collaborate effectively to drive a better society.”

-This philosophy shapes the platform design.
+That philosophy shapes the platform design.
 AI handles the operational complexity.
-Humans focus on strategy, creativity, and judgment that machines cannot replicate.
+Humans focus on strategy, creativity, and judgment.

 Fujitsu AI Platform Timeline and Availability

-Preliminary trials begin accepting registrations on February 2, 2026.
-Full commercial availability is expected in July 2026.
-Fujitsu is rolling out sequentially, starting with Japan and Europe before expanding to other regions.
+Preliminary trials opened February 2, 2026.
+Full commercial availability is expected in July 2026, rolling out first to Japan and Europe before expanding globally.

 What the Fujitsu AI Platform Means for Enterprise AI